 The DIA reported to the DoD OIG that ISIS has exploited the Turkish incursion and subsequent drawdown of U.S. troops from northeastern Syria to reconstitute its capabilities and resources both within Syria in the short term and globally in the longer term.
 Citing open-source reporting, the DIA said that ISIS has activated sleeper cells to increase attacks against the SDF.
-In the short term, absent counterterrorism pressure, ISIS will probably operate more freely across areas of northeastern Syria to build clandestine networks and
+In the short term, absent counterterrorism pressure, ISIS will probably operate more freely across areas of northeastern Syria to build clandestine networks and will attempt to free members detained in SDF-run prisons, the DIA said.
+According to news reports, ISIS claimed responsibility for two car bomb attacks in the aftermath of Turkey's invasion into Syria: one on October 11 in the city of Qamishli, and one the next day at an SDF-run prison holding ISIS detainees in the city of Hasakah, which forced the SDF to send reinforcements to the prison to prevent an escape.

-Figure 2.
 Timeline of October Events